ramkumarshankar/vue-simple-websocket/README.md

 - `onMessage` — event when socket receives a message
 - `onClose` — event when socket is closed
 - `onError` — event when socket is closed abnormally

+If the connection is broken, the event handlers will continue to work when reconnection succeeds.

 ```js
 // Component.vue